esl/MongooseIM/doc/operation-and-maintenance/Cluster-management-considerations.md

 Setup: reflects the number of nodes in your cluster
 Purpose: is the goal and use of this cluster
-Low-end: low-power machines, such as laptops, embedded devides, entry-level cloud or bare metal
+Low-end: number of concurent users on low-power machines, such as laptops, embedded devides, entry-level cloud or bare metal
-High-end: powerful machines, with lots of memory, multi-core CPU, whether they or cloud or bare metal
+High-end: number of concurent users on powerful machines, with lots of memory, multi-core CPU, whether they or cloud or bare metal

 Setup | Purpose | Low-end | High-end
 ------|---------|---------|---------